DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 ---

 # Data Management: Accountability

-.full-width[Metadata allows you to repeat a scientific process if:
+Metadata allows you to repeat a scientific process if:
 - methodologies are defined
 - variables are defined
 - analytical parameters are defined